dianaventura/A-Year-In-the-Life/README.md

 This exploration goes beyond data to ask the question what is my definition of success and what achievements am I most proud of?. 📊🎶📆

 ## 📊 Data Sources
-- **HealthKit:** Stepping into the numbers with step count data from my HealthKit apple records. 👣
+- **HealthKit:** Step count data from my HealthKit apple records. 👣
 - **Spotify:** A year's worth of my music listening history 🎧
 - **Work Schedules:** Balancing life and work - a look into my work schedules and university timetables. 💼
 - **Mood Data:** Adjectives used, number of pages written and a mood score from each entry of my journal. 🎢